Music Choice: TV Everywhere App

-Beginning in July 2008, Music Choice released iOS and Android apps.
+Starting in July 2008, Music Choice released iOS and Android apps.
 The app requires login with a participating provider's TV Everywhere authentication credentials to use, and the same access is available on traditional desktop/laptop web browsers.

-On-screen information

-Each Music Choice channel is distributed in freeze frame television, with still slides appearing on-screen as the music plays.
-These slides display banner advertising (the only advertising on the service, as the audio programming airs commercial-free) along with a looping carousel of “Did You Know?” factoids paired with file photos of the artists in question.
-In the past, the on-screen trivia factoids have been criticized by some as featuring facts that are overtly depressing or deal with death, as a May 2017 HuffPost story cited a number of factoids recalling various illnesses, homicides, and suicides of various musical artists and their close family, friends and partners over an evening of the network's programming.
-The color coding on the channel can be blue, pink, green or yellow depending on the dayparts.
-In 2021, these Music Choice channels has a photo slideshow, with still changes the picture appearing on-screen as the music plays.
+Each Music Choice channel is distributed in a freeze frame television format, where still slides appear on screen while the audio plays.
+These slides typically display:

+Banner advertising, which is the only form of advertising shown on the service, as the audio programming remains commercial-free.

+"Did You Know?" factoids, such as when the artist was born, where they live, etc. To go into detail, these factoids never appear on the first slide of a song, and rather after the first.

+In the past, the on-screen trivia factoids have drawn criticism for occasionally presenting grim or morbid content.
+A May 2017 HuffPost article highlighted that some slides featured details about illnesses, homicides, and suicides involving musical artists and their close relations, describing the tone as unusually dark for a music platform.

+Before the major graphic change in November 2021, Music Choice used color-coded themes behind or on text elements that vary by daypart, with schemes such as blue, pink, green, or yellow.

+In 2021, these Music Choice channels had a photo slideshow, that still changes the picture appearing on-screen as the music plays, and the music artist, song and album from top or bottom/up or down.

+Around October 18th 2024, element corners were rounded, and the typeface of major elements besides advertisements which are based on images, was changed to Poppins, as opposed to the November 2021 typeface being Graphik Compact.

 SWRV

 In February 2010, Music Choice launched SWRV (pronounced 'swerve'), a 24-hour interactive music video cable channel.
-The network struggled to gain momentum and was eventually rebranded to Music Choice Play on October 15, 2013, then wound down by the start of 2016.
+The network struggled to gain momentum and was eventually rebranded to Music Choice Play on October 15, 2013.
+Music Choice Play was phased out by the start of 2016.

 Subscription services

-As of the fall of 2021, Music Choice offers several subscription services which are available through the extended Internet-connected services of cable set-top boxes.
+As of Fall 2021, Music Choice offers several subscription services which are available through the extended Internet-connected services of cable set-top boxes.

 Music Choice Karaoke

-A home karaoke service providing access to instrumental versions of popular songs sorted into playlists with sing-along lyrics.
+A domestic karaoke service providing access to instrumental versions of popular songs sorted into playlists with sing-along lyrics.